Lurker00/DX80-firmware/release/README.md

 In 1.3.3L2, I've removed even more files, and also OpenMAX engine components that I've found not used by MangoPlayer.

 ##7.
-Flash Partition Table Corrected
+Flash partition table corrected

 Starting from the first firmware update (1.1.0), the flash partition table is incorrect: the last partition (`userdata`) overlaps some other partitions.
 It is not used, and that's because it does not cause real problems.
 But I believe better to be on the safe side.